 Empty business rates

-When the business rates relief on empty commercial property changed in April 2008, it caused a particular burden to many companies that, from time to time, have empty commercial property.
+Since the business rates relief on empty property changed in April 2008, it has caused a particular burden to many companies that, from time to time, have empty commercial property.

 - Industrial premises, such as warehouses, are exempt for a further three months